rocky/python-uncompyle6/README.rst

 as such, it is probably a little better than uncompyle2.
 Other Python 2 versions do worse.

-ALl of the Python 3.2-3.5.4 Python standard lib packages that I have installed on my system deparse.
-Each Python version has about 200 byteocde files).
+All of the Python 3.2-3.5.4 Python standard lib packages that I have installed on my system deparse.
+Each Python version has about 200 bytecode files.
 I'm not sure how well these verify though.

 There are a few constructs that still need to be added to Python 3.5 Python 3.6 changes things drastically by using word codes rather than